UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-19.md

 Ellis tells us that people were scrupulous about removing their grey hairs and other marks of age, so perhaps an ageless image was intended to preserve their youthful appearance for posterity.
 He also made a number of photographs of the scenery on wax paper using the calotype process, but these proved of little interest compared to ‘the intense interest excited by the portraits’ in which:

-the aspect, the dress, the ornaments, and all the little accompaniments were subjects of curious examination and animated remark by wives and children, as well as companions and friends.
+> the aspect, the dress, the ornaments, and all the little accompaniments were subjects of curious examination and animated remark by wives and children, as well as companions and friends.
 One man had a mole on his cheek, and, as it was on the side next the light, it came to clear and strong; nothing excited more remark than this.
 I saw the man himself after feeling the mole on his cheek with his finger, go and touch the mole on the picture hanging up to dry, exclaiming, “How very wonderful!
 I never felt anything here,” putting his finger to his the mole on his cheek, “and yet there it is,” pointing to the picture.[^⁠52]

 This prompted Ellis to suggest ‘evident anxiety about personal appearance’ was common to all humans, noting:

-I never suggested the arrangement of the dress of the hair; but rarely found any one come and sit for a likeness without giving some previous attention to one or both.
+> I never suggested the arrangement of the dress or the hair; but rarely found any one come and sit for a likeness without giving some previous attention to one or both.
 Even the labouring woman, returning from work in the field, with her child at her back, as shown on the adjoining page, when asked if she would have her likeness taken, adjusted her burden before having her _tout ensemble_ rendered permanent.[^⁠53]

 Women came with servants to arrange their hair, while men brought a mirror and comb, sometimes asking for a bowl of water to moisten their hair.

 Almost immediately, Ellis’s photographs prompted him to compare both the dress and the physical appearance of the various subjects of his photographs.
 He commented on differences in hair styles between Hova and Betsimasaraka women, and was ‘struck with the remarkably European cast of many of their countenances’, suggesting that:

-Phrenologically they are a fine people, having frequently high foreheads with a considerable amount of those developments which are supposed to indicate intellectual capacity, as well as moral excellence.[^⁠54]
+_Phrenologically they are a fine people, having frequently high foreheads with a considerable amount of those developments which are supposed to indicate intellectual capacity, as well as moral excellence._[^⁠54]

 These comments were followed in his published account with a portrait of ‘a Hova chief’, said to ‘exhibit a type of head that I met with occasionally on the coast and at the capital’.
 Ellis commented on the slightness of the ‘olive tinge’ in the man’s complexion, suggesting that among the Hovas this was generally less ‘than is frequently seem amongst the inhabitants of the south of Europe’.[^⁠55]